Zero Wing: Synopsis

 The backstory of Zero Wing varies between each version, but the plot within the game itself remains consistent.
-Set in 2101, the game follows the signing of a peace treaty between the United Nations (also translated as the Milky Way Federation) and CATS, an alien cyborg who is described either as a dictator or a space pirate depending on the translation.
-However, CATS breaks the covenant and takes control of the Japanese/Federation space colonies.
-The protagonist Trent leads a ZIG space craft, which had managed to escape from the mothership destroyed by CATS, with the aim to defeat enemy forces, avenge the mothership and its crew and liberate the Earth.
+Set in 2101, the game follows the signing of a peace treaty between the United Nations (also translated as the Milky Way Federation) and CATS, a space pirate organization, who later breaks the covenant and takes control of the Japanese/Federation space colonies.